 Best for: General spending

-Nearly everyone spends money on restaurants and U.S. supermarkets, and this card rewards that spending with an exceptional four Membership Rewards points per dollar.
-Additionally, card holders earn three points per dollar spent on all air travel when booked directly with the airlines or amextravel.com.
-Coupled with the $100 hotel credit for stays of at least two nights with the Hotel Collection and the lack of foreign transaction fees and it’s clear that travelers can benefit handsomely from this card.
+Nearly everyone spends money on restaurants and U.S. supermarkets, and this card rewards that spending with an exceptional four Membership Rewards points per dollar, up to $25,000 per year in supermarket purchases.
+Additionally, cardholders earn three points per dollar spent on all air travel when booked directly with the airlines or amextravel.com.
+Couple that with the $100 hotel credit for stays of at least two nights with the Hotel Collection and the lack of foreign transaction fees, and it’s clear that travelers can benefit handsomely from this card.

-Additional perks that should appeal to all potential card holders include a 75,000-point sign-up bonus for spending $4,000 in the first six months, $120 Uber Cash annually and a $10 monthly dining credit at specific locations.
+Additional perks that should appeal to all potential cardholders include a 60,000-point welcome offer for spending $6,000 in the first six months, $120 in Uber Cash annually and a $10 monthly dining credit at specific locations.

 Best for: Navy Federal Credit Union customers